azzammasood/multiclass_semantic_segmentation_deeplabv3/README.md

 # Multiclass semantic segmentation using DeepLabV3+
-Multiclass semantic segmentation using DeepLabV3+.
+Multiclass semantic segmentation using DeepLabV3+, which is, in a nutshell, a combination of Encoder-Decoder with Spatial Pyramid Pooling.
 Assign semantic labels to every pixel in an image.
 The Crowd Instance-level Human Parsing Dataset will be used in this project.
 It has 38,280 diverse human images.
 Each image is labeled with pixel-wise annotations for 20 categories, along with instance-level identification.

 ## Theory

+To capture contextual information, DeepLabv3 employs several parallel Atrous Convolution, or Dilated Convolution, at different rates (called Atrous Spatial Pyramid Pooling).
+Even though rich semantic information is encoded in the last feature map, detailed information related to object boundaries is missing due to the pooling or convolutions with striding operations within the network backbone.
+DeepLabv3+, extends DeepLabv3 by adding a simple yet effective decoder module to recover the object boundaries.

 Atrous Convolution is also known as convolution with holes, and the idea is to "inflate" the kernel which in turn skips some of the points.
 Basically, the kernel/filter that is being applied is expanded and then convolved with the image.
+By this, we can control the resolution of features computed by deep convolutional neural networks and adjust filter’s field-of-view in order to capture multi-scale information.

 The below image is of a standard discrete convolution.